Home

 Yorkies can also become nervous and snap at children.
 Despite being small, they can pack a serious bite.

-We urge you to consider pet steps if you plan to bring a Yorkshire Terrier into your life.
-Not only do pet stairs or ramps reduce the risk of falling or jumping accidents, they have been proven to save the wear and tear on joints that can lead to hip dysplasia, patellar luxation, etc.
+Pet stairs or ramps help to reduce the risk of falling or jumping accidents and have been proven to save wear and tear on joints that can lead to hip dysplasia, patellar luxation, etc.